rlucente-se-jboss/jbds-via-html5/README.md

-At this point, the mysql pod should be fully running, but it may have restarted due to the deployment configuration change to add the persistent volume claim).
+At this point, the mysql pod should be fully running, but it may have restarted due to the deployment configuration change to add the persistent volume claim.
 Get the list of running pods to determine the pod-id for mysql.

     oc get pods